Planning and Learning Using Adaptive Entropy Tree Search: Background

-\citet{ments} utilize \eqref{eq:sqi} within the MCTS framework.
-In the selection phase, the consecutive nodes are chosen using the E2W sampling strategy proposed by the authors.
-In the simulation phase, leaves are initialized using a $Q$-network.
-In the backpropagation phase, node state values and $Q$-values are updated according to \eqref{eq:sqi}.

-\citet{tents} generalize E2W to other types entropy, resulting in the E3W sampling strategy.
-They derive two new planning methods based on this procedure: TENTS, based on Tsallis entropy, and RENTS, based on relative entropy.
-Both E2W and E3W use the same formula:

-The generalization of E2W into E3W utilizes the Legendre-Fenchel transform, described in the Appendix.
-For simplicity, in the formulas in this work we assume Shannon entropy, but our method works with Tsallis entropy as well, as demonstrated in the \textbf{Experiments}.
+\paragraph{MaxEnt MCTS} The maximum entropy backup \eqref{eq:sqi} can be adapted to MCTS, resulting in the MENTS algorithm \cite{ments}.
+In the selection phase the consecutive nodes are chosen according to the E3W sampling strategy: